kiryu-victor/task_generator/README.md

 ## What is this?
 **This is a WIP project** consisting of a task manager for three milling machines, each one with some materials that each machine can work with, which operate within a range of speeds measured in SMM *(Surface Meters per Minute)*.
+> [!NOTE]
-**Bear in mind that for the purpose of this project the data is not realistic.
-This way each operation does not take too long and is easily understandable.**
+> Bear in mind that for the purpose of this project the data is not realistic and it is very simplified.
+This way each operation is easily understandable for the purpose of learning.